Search

 For example, Kettle & Fire, a company that specializes in bone broths, updated their website messaging to reflect the current circumstances but also made it a point to answer, “how long will this soup last?”

-An Everlane, a clothing retailer, created an in-depth FAQs section specifically related to COVID-19 questions consumer might have.
+Everlane, a clothing retailer, created an in-depth FAQs section specifically related to COVID-19 questions consumers might have.

 8. Update Operating Hours